leader1gnite/Hyprland-dotfiles/README.md

 Hypland Dotfiles

-Welcome to Hypland Dotfiles!
+Welcome to Hyprland Dotfiles!
 This is a minimal configuration for Hyprland, designed primarily for beginner usage.
 Please note that it may evolve over time.
 Installation Instructions

 To get started, follow these steps: